 The PacREF has four key policy areas to maximize gains in student learning outcomes and wellbeing:

 - Quality and relevance: Provide all learners with a safe and supportive environment, within which they are offered high quality learning opportunities that are meaningful, valuable, inclusive and future-focused.

 - Learning pathway: Provide all learners equal access to multiple and seamless pathways and modalities of learning that will allow them to meet their full potential.

 - Student outcomes and wellbeing: Make sure all learners acquire the knowledge, skills, values and attributes to enable them to contribute to their families, communities and to nation building.

 - The teaching profession: Support and empower teachers through opportunities for continuous development, shared understanding and accountability.

 The PacREF is divided into three 4-year phases to facilitate in-depth program review by the education ministers.

-Six countries (Kiribati, the Marshall Islands, Samoa, the Solomon Islands, Tonga, Tuvalu) have decided to combine their GPE grant allocation into a regional grant totalling $14.9 million.
+Six countries (Kiribati, the Marshall Islands, Samoa, the Solomon Islands, Tonga, Tuvalu) have decided to combine their GPE implementation grant allocation into a regional grant totalling $14.9 million.
 The grant supports the implementation of the PacREF Program, together with New Zealand's Ministry of Foreign Affairs and Trade, the PacREF implementing agencies and other development partners.
-The GPE grant covers 85% of the total costs of the PacREF Program which supports all 15 Pacific countries.
+The GPE grant covers 85% of the total costs of the PacREF Program, which supports all 15 Pacific countries.